gchure/phd/docs/src/chapter_02/section_04_model.md

 below [@phillips2015]].
 We extend these models to consider allostery by accounting for the equilibrium state of the repressor through the MWC model.

-Thermodynamic models of gene expression begin by enumerating all possible states of the promoter and their corresponding statistical weights.
+&nbsp;&nbsp;&nbsp;&nbsp;Thermodynamic models of gene expression begin by enumerating all possible states of the promoter and their corresponding statistical weights.
 As shown in  @Fig:states_weights (A), the promoter can either be empty, occupied by RNAP, or occupied by either an active or inactive repressor.